jethornton/flexgui/docs/source/hal.rst

 ------

-Any QPushButton, QCheckBox or QRadioButton can be assigned to a HAL `bit` pin by adding four string type Dynamic Properties as shown in this table:
+Any QPushButton, QCheckBox or QRadioButton can be assigned to a HAL `bit` pin by adding four string type Dynamic Properties as shown in this table

 .. csv-table:: HAL Push Button
    :width: 80%